 Is the API meeting the performance characteristics of the channel (ie acceptable response times may vary) ?

 Omni channel strategy has profound implications on building brand loyalty.
 Omni channel testing ensures that organisations are able to find any issues with the underlying implementation sooner rather than later.
 We use a variety of tools for omni-channel testing including Selenium, Botium and Postman.

-Want to learn more about API testing processes?
+Want to learn more about API standards and governance?

 Our blog "The important role of API Standards" talks about API standards and governance but also highlights other important considerations to take into account from an organisational perspective when rolling out an API program.